 I am interested in a broad range of topics in applied theory.
 I have worked on projects in health economics, matching theory, public finance, and industrial organization.

+Prior to joining Microsoft in 2018, I was a postdoc at the Becker Friedman Institute and the Department of Economics at the University of Chicago.
 I received my PhD from the Harvard University Economics Department in May, 2015.
 While there I was an affiliate of the Institute for Quantitative Social Science and the John M. Olin Center for Law, Economics, and Business.

 I graduated with honors in economics from the University of Chicago in 2008.
 During summer 2010, I worked at the Federal Trade Commission, in the Bureau of Economic Research.
 In 2012-2013 I visited the University of Chicago as a pre-doctoral scholar at the Becker Friedman Institute.

 When not doing economics, I like to play board games, (attempt to) solve word puzzles, and do acroyoga.